Picasso Museum – Barcelona, Spain

 • Paintings, drawings, ceramics, and personal pieces

-• A great stop for art lovers and first‑time visitors
+• A top cultural stop for art lovers and first‑time visitors

 Why It’s Worth Visiting